-Many materials when in service are subjected to forces or loads, such as aluminum alloy from which the wing of an airplane is built and the steel employed in the shaft of an automobile.
-In these situations it is necessary to know the characteristics of the material, such as elastic moduli, to design the pieces and devices so that any resulting deformation is predictable and not excessive to the point of plastic deformation, fatigue or even fracture.
+Materials when in service are subjected to loads, for example, aluminum alloys in an airplane wing, steel in an automobile axle and concrete in a pillar.
+In these situations, it is necessary to know the material characteristics, including the elastic modules, in order to design the parts and elements so that the resulting strains are predictable and not excessive to the point of plastic deformation, accelerated fatigue or even ruptures.

-The measurement of mechanical properties is done through carefully planned laboratory experiments, according to conditions governed by standards.
-In the specific case of elastic moduli, the methods may be dynamic, by vibrations with small amplitudes of deformation, or static, which subject the specimen to a known stress and simultaneously measure the strain induced.
-These tests may be conducted both at room temperature and at high temperatures with or without a controlled atmosphere.
+The measurement of mechanical properties is carried out through carefully programmed laboratory experiments, according to conditions established by standards, for example, by ASTM-E1876.
+In the specific case of elastic moduli, the methods can be dynamic by vibrations or ultrasound, or static ones, that subject the specimen to a known stress and simultaneously measure the strain.